zys5945/StardewValleyMods-spacechase0/SpaceCore/docs/README.md

 * New trigger action actions
     * `spacechase0.SpaceCore_PlaySound sound local` - `sound` = the cue ID, `local` = `true` if everyone near the player should hear it, `false` otherwise
     * `spacechase0.SpaceCore_ShowHudMessage "message goes here"`
+    * `spacechase0.SpaceCore_PlayEvent eventid ifNotSeen` - `ifNotSeen` is optional (defaults to false) - if true, the event won't play if it has been seen before
 * Custom event commands
     * `damageFarmer amount`
     * `setDating npc [true/false]` - default true